-The terms paid, owned and earned media have gained some importance lately.
+The terms paid, owned and earned media have gained some importance in digital marketing.
 With the world economy in a recessionary state, brand managers and chief marketing officers are forced to deal with reduced marketing budgets.
 Consumer decision making process has undergone a transformation, leading to an increased focus on owned and earned media.

 What can a new age CEO /CMO do to transform their organisation’s marketing and sales efforts and align them with today’s economic scenario.
 Here are three crucial strategies that your organization can leverage.